Pulteney Street: "The Mansions"

 Ruthven Mansions, at 15−17 Pulteney Street (and occupying 1−7 Austin Street), is a large residential building, with commercial premises on the ground floor.
 It was built in two stages, in 1911–12 and 1915, for London investor Ruthven Frederic Ruthven-Smith, with the first stage designed by local architects Black and Fuller and built by A. R. Maddern and Son.
 Built as luxury apartments, it included automated vacuum cleaning, automated doors, mechanical ventilation, electric light and an electric lift.
 Stage one comprised 12 apartments, with an additional five storeys, comprising 28 apartments, added by builders W. C. Torode in 1915.
 The building is considered a good example of residential Gothic Revivalist and Art Nouveau architecture.
-Prominent inhabitants included members of the Kyffin Thomas family, proprietors of the South Australian Register, and W. A. Webb, Commissioner of the South Australian Railways from 1922 to 1930.
+Prominent inhabitants included members of the Kyffin Thomas family, proprietors of the South Australian Register, and William Alfred Webb, Commissioner of the South Australian Railways from 1922 to 1930.

+Shortly after the second stage was completed in 1915, geologist and Polar explorer Sir Douglas Mawson, and his wife, community worker and writer Paquita Mawson, moved into Ruthven Mansions with their new daughter, Patricia Mawson, who later became a noted parasitologist.
+This was their first home together, but within a year Douglas was called to do war service in England, and Paquita and Patricia moved to Melbourne to be with her family in his absence.
+(They moved to a new home in Brighton after the war.)

 The building was sold to the South Australian Government in 1954 and became neglected.
 By 1976, the building's balconettes had been removed, the interior was deemed unsafe, and the former occupants of the ground floor, the Chest Clinic, had moved out.
 One long-term and much-loved occupant through the middle of the 20th century was Adelaide bookseller Harry Muir's Beck Book Company (also known as Beck's Bookshop), which later became Wakefield Press.

 After some time, the building was extensively renovated, including partial rebuilding of the exterior.
 The building was heritage-listed by the South Australian Heritage Register on 11 September 1986, recognised as an historically and architecturally important building.
 As of 2022 the building, known as "Mansions on Pulteney", is owned by La Loft, which lets the residences (all studio or one-bedroom size) as serviced apartments.
 The Mansions Tavern is in the Mansions Arcade, which has its entrance on Pulteney Street and runs through the middle of the building.